emerson-escolar/TDAPatents/README.md

 * ma: "merge-accumulate".
 Accumulate (add) data over a moving time window, then consider the entire panel dataset.
 Each combination of a firm  & year gives a point, but the data for each firm-year is accumulated from the time window. **This is the method adopted in the paper**.

-For example, commands used for the paper starts with `python tdapatents_script.py ma` or `tdapatents_script-SYSTEM ma`, depending on your [setup](#Setup).
+For example, the paper uses "merge-accumulate", and so the command to call starts with `python tdapatents_script.py ma` or `tdapatents_script-SYSTEM ma` (again depending on your [setup](#Setup)).
-In fact, running the previous command should already produce some output in a folder called `cos_pca2d_logmerg` corresponding to the topological analysis with the default settings.
+In fact, running the previous command should already produce some output (with the default settings for analysis) in a folder called
+`cos_pca2d_logmerg`.
 (See [here](#Detailed-options) for information about the settings one can tweak for the analysis.)